What’s the Average Retirement Savings by Age 55?

-It can be hard to know if you’re saving enough to ensure a comfortable retirement.
-An analysis by the federal government found that average Americans approaching retirement age have saved around $104,000.
+It can be hard to know if you're saving enough to ensure a comfortable retirement.
+A 2015 analysis by the federal government found that average Americans approaching retirement (ages 55-64) have saved around $104,000.

-With pensions and Social Security providing less financial security than in the past — and so much about the future of the economy being uncertain — the pressure is on for working Americans to save as much as they can for retirement.
+With pensions and Social Security providing less financial security than in the past—coupled with an uncertain economic future—the pressure is on for working Americans to save as much as they can for retirement.

 In order to estimate what you need to put away for retirement, ask yourself the following questions: